woodystock/learner-materials-react-props-and-state/activities/activity-3.md

 </pre>
 </details>

-Your app should look something like this:
+Your app should now look something like this:

 <details>
 <summary>Click here to see the answer</summary>